- Your lease

 Sublet registration

-When we receive your registration form, we will send you the payment options and your unique subletting reference number (payment must not be made into your service charge account).
+We charge a sublet registration fee of £35 for each tenancy agreement.
+When we receive your registration form, we will send you the payment options and your unique subletting reference number.
 Once the payment is received the sublet will be registered.

 The subletting register has been added to your lease, to ensure we are accountable for all residents within our leasehold properties.
 The fee is to cover the admin and maintenance cost of the register and applies to leaseholders subletting privately, through a managing agent or housing association.